horikawa-t/MindCaptioning/code/matlab/README.md

-## Decoding and encoding analyses (tested by MATLAB version 9.7, R2019b)
+## Decoding and encoding analyses
-- We implemented the decoding and encoding analyses using MATLAB.
+- We implemented the decoding and encoding analyses using MATLAB (tested by MATLAB version 9.7, R2019b).
 - Preprocessed fMRI data and features should be located in specified directory MindCaptioning/data/{[fmri](../../data/fmri)/[feature](../../data/feature)}.
 See [README.md](../../data/README.md) in the data directory.

 ### Analysis